ccssmnn/tilly/src/content/blog/journaling-system/en.md

 ## Where AI Actually Helps

-AI works best when it removes friction from what you've already decided matters.
+AI works best when it removes friction from what you're already doing.
 When you write something down, you've done the hard part: thinking, reflecting, deciding it matters.
 AI can organize your thoughts, suggest reminders, surface old entries, even help you craft messages based on what you've tracked.

 But it shouldn't decide what's worth remembering.
 That intentional choice to write something down is what makes the system work.